 In Italy, over 700,000 tonnes of citrus juice by-products are wasted every year.
 We spoke to the Italian brand Orange Fiber, who have innovated, patented and now manufacture a fabric out of these waste products.
 Meet Orange Fiber.

-1) So, what is Orange Fiber and how do you create it?
+What is Orange Fiber and how did you create it?

 Orange Fiber is the first patented material made from citrus juice by-products.
 Our citrus cellulose yarn can be used pure to create 100% citrus, biodegradable fabric which feels soft, silky and lightweight.
 It can also be blended with other materials and be opaque or shiny according to the designer’s needs.